alex-bl/CompilerConstruction/doc/mC_specification.md

 mC supports only *C-style* comments, starting with `/*` and ending with `*/`.
 Like in C, they can span across multiple lines.
-Comments are discarded by the parser, but do not forget to take newlines into accout.
+Comments are discarded by the parser, but do not forget to take newlines into account.

 ## Special Semantics